Greg Walden Shares What You Need to Know on COVID-19

 The Small Business Administration (SBA) announced that agricultural businesses are now eligible for the SBA Economic Injury Disaster Loans (EIDL) as part of the Paycheck Protection Program and Healthcare Enhancement Act.
 SBA’s portal has reopened for farmers, ranchers, and certain other agricultural businesses affected by the COVID-19 pandemic.
 More info here.

-Last week, the Small Business Administration (SBA) began processing more Paycheck Protection Program (PPP) Loans.
+The Small Business Administration (SBA) is still processing Paycheck Protection Program (PPP) Loans.
 This comes after President Trump signed into law more funding for the PPP.

-The SBA said that by yesterday the PPP had approved over 2.44 million loans in the second round of funding for more than $131 billion.
-This is in addition to the 1.6 million loans and $342 billion approved in round one.
-The average loan size for round two is just over $75,000, and nearly one-third of all the approved loan dollars from this round have come from lenders with under $10 billion in assets.
+Over 4.1 million small businesses have had their loan applications processed through the PPP, and a total of more than $530 billion have been approved.
+In the second round of funding, as of May 8, in Oregon 5,751 loans have been processed totaling $3,217,222,676.

 Learn more here.